connexcs/docs/docs/getting-started.md

 Below are the instructions for basic customer setup.
 It will include the mandatory fields you need to complete to create a profile, and authenticate account details like IP addresses and payments.
 For more detailed instructions about setting up customers, see [Customer Management].

-First, o to Management > Customer:
+First, go to Management > Customer:

   ![alt text][customer-dashboard-new]